nhsconnect/FHIR-NOO-API/pages/consentapi/consent_patient.md

 ---
 ### Element Usage ###

-patient uses the Consent.patient element to store a PDS reference that includes the patients 10 digit NHS number which has been allocated to the instance via a succesful PDS trace using the patient demographics service (PDS).
+Patient uses the Consent.patient element to store a PDS (Patient Demographics Service) reference that includes the patients 10 digit NHS number which has been allocated to the instance via a successful PDS trace.

 ### patient ###